kostela/kostela/README.md

 Course Eleсtronics and Nanoelectronics, Synopsys
 * National Research University of Electronic Technology - MIET | Zelenograd, 2011
 Bachelor's of Eletronics and Microelectronics

+### Skills
+* Understanding of technological processes and routes of manufacturing integrated circuits
+* Interest in deepening knowledge and skills in layout design
+* Strong communications skills
+* Striving for self-education
+* Good written and spoken English

 ### About me
 I'm currently learning English and trying new ways to improve my skill.
 This CV was created as an English homework.